Canon 650D vs G1X Mark II

 It is notable that the 650D has a microphone port, which is missing on the G1X Mark II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
+Both the 650D and the G1X Mark II have been discontinued, but can regularly be found used on eBay.
+The 650D was replaced by the Canon 700D, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 650D or the Canon G1 X Mark II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.